henderiw/techdocs/docs/react/introduction.md

   - when to use props and when to use context
     - props: use state
     - context: app or component wide state
+- redux: (redux-toolkit)
+  - context disadvantages:
+    - can become complex -> depends on app we are building
+      - deeply nested context provider
+  - performance
 - custom hooks:
   - used for reusable code e.g.
 - Performance optimization for react